empyreanx/gdnet/README.md

 An [ENet](http://enet.bespin.org/) wrapper for Godot.

 GDNet for Godot 3.
-If you need to use GDNet for godot 2.1+, you can find it [here](https://github.com/empyreanx/gdnet).
+If you need to use GDNet for Godot 2.1+, you can find it [here](https://github.com/empyreanx/gdnet).

 ## About